- What is the Management Console?

 This feature is only available for paid sites.

-Here's how the feature works: Let's say the alternate domain alias you've selected is www.alternatedo
+Here's how alternate domain aliasing works: Let's say the alternate domain alias you've selected is www.alternatedo

 Sounds a lot like a custom domain name, right?
 Well, there is one main difference: an alternate domain alias simply redirects all incoming traffic to your Dozuki site.
-So, instead of the alternate domain alias appearing in the URL, users will simply see the default Dozuki URL (or your custom domain name if enabled—see above).
+So, instead of the alternate domain alias appearing in the URL, users will see the either the default Dozuki URL or your custom domain name (if enabled).

 This feature is particularly helpful if you want to want to pipe all the traffic from several different URL's onto your Dozuki site.